Mathieu-Desrochers/Learning-MongoDB/README.md

     mongosh
     mongosh --host localhost --port 27017

-Javascript
----
 The shell is a complete javascript interpreter.

     > let add = (a, b) => a + b;
     > add(1, 2);
     3

-Running Scripts
----
-Scripts can be run when starting the shell.

-    mongosh migration001.js

-Using an External Editor
----
-Setting the editor.

-    > config.set("editor", "notepad")

-Editing a variable.

-    > let document = {}
-    > edit document
-    > document = { "A": 1 }

-Editing a statement.

-    > edit
-    > db.insertOne()

 Databases
 ---